Scaling Opponent Shaping to High Dimensional Games: Results

 Reiterating \textit{Insight 1}, we find meta-agents find extortion-like policies in the CoinGame.
 To better understand behaviour in CoinGame, we extend the five states from the IPD (S, CC, CD, DC, DD) to include the start states (SS, SC, SD, CS, DS).
 At the start of an episode, the state is SS until a player picks up a coin.
 To understand how \method{} shapes, we inspect the probability of the meta-agent picking up a coin of its own colour at the start, i.e., SC $\rightarrow$ CC.
 For example, suppose the meta-agent were to cooperate unconditionally in the CoinGame.
 In that case, it only picks up coins of their own colour no matter the state and would relate to a high probability of cooperating over all states.

 Figure \ref{fig:earl_cg_eval_coop} demonstrates how \method{} shapes its co-players effectively already at the start.
 The difference between cooperating in SC and SS ($25\%, 15\%$ resp.) highlights how \method{} uses context to evaluate the exploitability of its co-player.
 In SS, when both agents have not picked up coins, \method{} probes for exploitability by not cooperating.
 In SC, where the co-player has already shown they are cooperative, \method{} also cooperates.
 Moreover, Figure \ref{fig:earl_cg_eval_state} shows that CS is visited more often than DS in early episodes ($18\%, 15\%$ resp.), indicating that \method{} is shaping the co-player to form a preference for picking up their own colour.
 This preference is then exploited by \method{} as indicated by the increasing visitation of DC.
-The meta-agent's probability of cooperating in DC converges to $25\%$, i.e., occasionally rewarding the co-player.
+The meta-agent's probability of cooperating in DC converges to $25\%$, i.e., occasionally rewarding the co-player, as never cooperating would probably make the co-player learn pure defection.

 \textbf{Insight 4: CoinGame is not suitable as a multi-step action environment}.
-We found GS produces comparable results to \method{}, see Table \ref{tab:result_gridworlds}.
+We found GS produces comparable results to \method{}.
 At first, this is surprising since GS is a feedforward network and does not have access to the history (or, at most, one step).
 Therefore it should not be able to retaliate against a defecting agent since it has no memory of their past actions.
 However, a close investigation of the problem setting shows that due to particular environment dynamics, the \textit{current state} is often indicative of \textit{past actions}.
 For example, seeing two agents and a coin on the same square is a strong signal that one of the agents defected since this situation only could have arisen when either all objects spawn on the same square (occurs with a probability of $0.12\%$ and only at the beginning of an episode) or when both agents went for the same coin and the coin respawned on top of them (see Figure \ref{fig:coin_game_convention_break}).
 This illustrates that CoinGame allows for simple shaping strategies that do not require \textit{context} or \textit{history}, limiting its utility as a benchmark to measure temporally-extended actions.